stratisproject/Documentation/source/SmartContracts/Tutorial3-ExtendingHelloWorld/hello-world-extension-tutorial-introduction.rst

 Smart Contract Tutorial 3 - Extending the "Hello World" example
 *******************************************************************

 The next tutorial in the series extends the "Hello World" program from the previous example.
 Rather than just hold a single greeting, the smart contract is upgraded to hold multiple greetings and cycle through them as greetings are requested.
-To accomodate this, the smart contract is extended with a new method allowing users of the smart contract to add additional greetings.
+To accommodate this, the smart contract is extended with a new method allowing users of the smart contract to add additional greetings.

 You can find the source code for the "Hello World 2" smart contract examples in the `Stratis.SmartContracts.Examples.HelloWord <https://github.com/stratisproject/StratisBitcoinFullNode/tree/LSC-tutorial/src/Stratis.SmartContracts.Examples.HelloWorld>`_ project, which is included in the ``LSC-tutorial`` branch of the Stratis Full Node.
 For this tutorial, you will study, build, and deploy `HelloWorld2.cs <https://github.com/stratisproject/StratisBitcoinFullNode/blob/LSC-tutorial/src/Stratis.SmartContracts.Examples.HelloWorld/HelloWorld2.cs>`_.